Typhoon Hagibis makes landfall in Japan | DW | 12.10.2019

 "The typhoon could cause power outages, damage to infrastructure and significantly affect people's lives," Abe said.

-Japan receives approximately 20 typhoons per year, but it is not so common for Tokyo to be affected.
+Japan receives approximately 20 typhoons per year, but it is not very common for Tokyo to be affected.

 Hagibis is approaching just weeks after another powerful storm, Typhoon Faxai , resulted in two deaths and dozens of injuries in the city of Chiba.